AhsaanPatterson/Elastic-SIEM-Lab/README.md

 <p align="center">
 </br>
 </br>
-6. In the “Metrics” section of the visualization editor on the right, select “Count” as the vertical field type and “Timestamp” for the horizontal field.
-This will show the count of events over time.
+6. In the “Metrics” section of the visualization editor on the right, choose “Count” as the vertical field type and select “Timestamp” for the horizontal field.
+This setup will display the number of events over time.
 </br>
 </br>
 <img src="https://imgur.com/jJkQESe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>